East London Link

 Expected construction timeline:

-Construction is anticipated to start in fall 2024 and continue through 2025 and 2026.
-A pre-construction webinar will be hosted ahead of construction.
+Construction is anticipated to start in January 2025 (weather permitting) and continue through 2025 and 2026.

 Anticipated impacts: